amashhour1974/co2-emissions-calc/README.md

 -   You can optionally include the argument -l <location-name> where <location_name> is an Azure region such as westeurope
 -   Browse to the deployed application in your web browser at the URL http://<app-name>.azurewebsites.net.

+- Build GitHub CI Workflow Actions to publish the application changes from local environment to Azure App service --  Either to build it from Azure App Deployment center -- Or Build it from Github Repository from actions tab

 ## Images from the CO2 Emissions Calculator